lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 ### LSP8 TokenId Metadata

-A uniquely identifiable digital asset (represented by its tokenId) can be described through a JSON file using the same format and structure as the [`LSP4Metadata`](./LSP-4-DigitalAsset-Metadata.md#lsp4metadata) data key.
+The JSON format of the [`LSP4Metadata`](./LSP-4-DigitalAsset-Metadata.md#lsp4metadata) data key can be used as a base for the metadata of a uniquely identifiable digital asset.

-A s`"attributes"`
+The `"attributes"` fields of the LSP4Metadata JSON can be used to describe the unique properties of the tokenId.

 ### Methods